- Addis Ababa

 Ethiopia Climate & Weather

-The best time to visit Ethiopia is in the dry season between mid-October and March, but be sure to check out the climate for the particular region you want to explore before making a decision.
+The best time to visit Ethiopia is in the dry season between mid-October and March, but travellers should be sure to check out the climate for the particular region they want to explore before making a decision.

 Our Travel Expert